sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/monitor-server-resources.md

 ### Validate the CPU check

-Use sensuctl to confirm that Sensu is monitoring CPU usage.
+The Sensu agent uses websockets to communicate with the Sensu backend, sending event data as JSON messages.
+As your checks run, the Sensu agent captures check standard output (`STDOUT`) or standard error (`STDERR`).
+This data will be included in the JSON payload the agent sends to your Sensu backend as the event data.

 It might take a few moments after you create the check for the check to be scheduled on the entity and the event to return to Sensu backend.
+Use sensuctl to view the event data and confirm that Sensu is monitoring CPU usage:

 {{< code shell >}}
 sensuctl event list